aws-samples/aws-iot-analytics-workshop/README.md

         j.
 Click Create pipeline

-Now we have created the IOT Analytics Pipeline lets analyze the data.
+Now we have created the IoT Analytics Pipeline lets analyze the data.

 \[[Top](#Top)\]